Sahrior/Sahrior/README.md

 ## 🚀 About Me
 I am a competitive programmer with a strong foundation in data structures and algorithms, focused on writing clean, optimized, and efficient solutions.
 As a frontend-focused web developer, I enjoy transforming UI/UX designs into responsive, visually appealing, and user-friendly interfaces.
-I work extensively with HTML, CSS, JavaScript, ReactJS, and Tailwind to build modern, accessible, and well-structured web experiences.
+I work extensively with HTML, CSS, JavaScript, ReactJS, and Tailwind to build modern, accessible, and well-structured web experience.
 I’m passionate about crafting intuitive interfaces, ensuring design consistency, and delivering polished products that provide an excellent user experience.

 ## 🏆 Achivements